 The trading world can be daunting, especially when dealing with the uncertainties of the stock market.
-Knowing what is trading volume can help you make more informed investment decisions.
+Understanding what trading volume is can help you make more informed investment decisions.
 While it may sound confusing, trading volume is simply the total number of shares or contracts that were traded for a security over a certain period of time.
+This metric helps you gauge how actively a security is being traded and provides insight into overall investor sentiment.

 Table of contents